Paul Avery: Patty Hearst

 When Patricia Hearst was kidnapped in February 1974, Avery joined forces with Chronicle reporter Tim Findley to produce a series of stories detailing the kidnapping and reporting about the members of the little-known band of revolutionaries who called themselves the Symbionese Liberation Army (SLA).

 Avery covered the Hearst case until the young heiress was arrested in September 1975.
 Avery holed up on his houseboat at Gate 5 in Sausalito with Boston writer Vin McLellan to write The Voices of Guns, a book on the SLA and the Hearst kidnapping.

 Later work

 Avery was diagnosed with emphysema, a progressive disease, but he continued working in crime and journalism until the end of his life.
 After joining The Sacramento Bee in 1976, he discovered that authorities had wrongly charged an innocent man with murder.
 He was instrumental in convincing detectives to drop the charges.

 Personal life

 While covering the war in Vietnam, Avery suffered a spinal fracture when a falling tree limb knocked him from atop an armored personnel carrier.

 Avery died of pulmonary emphysema in West Sound, Washington, on December 10, 2000.
 Avery's family scattered his ashes in the San Francisco Bay the following June.

 At the time of his death, Avery was married to Margo St. James, a feminist organizer and founder of the sex worker's rights group COYOTE (Call Off Your Old Tired Ethics).
-He has two daughters from an earlier marriage, Charlé Avery and Cristin Avery.
+He has two daughters from an earlier marriage.